ARgorithm/toolkit/docs/docs/cli.md

 ## Account

-This command can only be used if the server you are connected to has authorization feature enabled.
-Refer the [configuration section](/toolkit/server/#configuring-the-server) in [server setup](/toolkit/server) to learn more about authentication and authorization setup.
+This command can only be used if the server you are connected to, has the authorization feature enabled.
+Refer to the [configuration section](/toolkit/server/#configuring-the-server) in [server setup](/toolkit/server) to learn more about authentication and authorization setup.

 The account command consists of two subcommands which are shown below

 ### New

 The new subcommand in account creates a new account in the server.
-The email you will use will be registered as both ``programmer`` account and `user` account.
+The email you use will be registered as both, a ``programmer`` account and a `user` account.
 Learn more [here](/toolkit/server#interacting-with-server).

 <div class="termy">
 ```console